11. Synonym / Antonym

 (n) because → since (synonym)

-Read the passage and then write the synonym or antonym of the words as directed below :
+Read the passage and then write the antonym or synonym of the words as directed.